kINAdev1107/License_detection/README.md

 Produces for each processed image a code composed of two digits that identify the code used and another that identifies the treatment followed that could serve as a Y_train for a CNN or SVM, but that I have not been able to make operational

 https://github.com/ablanco1950/LicensePlate_FindContours same as above, but only use findcontours, less precise

+https://github.com/ablanco1950/LicensePlateImage_ThresholdFiltered is based on the fact that any car license plate image has a threshold level with which it is recognized by pytesseract.

+In one of the procedures, it calculates the number plate of the car that has been found the most times varying the threshold level, and assigns it as founded.

+It produces an output with the threshold level that a set of images has and implements a procedure to serve as input Y_train in an SVM, the results vary but are not satisfactory, either because as X_train a set is not used that identifies each image or because few images are used